isisaddons-legacy/isis-module-security/README.md

 There is further discussion of the `PasswordEncryptionService` and `PermissionsEvaluationService` below.

+It's also necessary to register an implementation of `FixtureScripts` domain service.
+If you aren't using fixture scripts, then you can just take a copy of the example app's `SecurityModuleAppFixturesService` implementation.

 #### Tenancy checking (isis.properties) ####

 To enable tenancy checking (as described above, to restrict a user's access to tenanted objects), add the following